Seijuu Sentai Gingaman

 Seijuu Sentai Gingaman (星獣戦隊ギンガマン, Seijū Sentai Gingaman) is a Japanese tokusatsu television series.
 It is Toei's 22nd entry of the Super Sentai metaseries.
-The series aired from February 22, 1998, to February 14, 1999, replacing Denji Sentai Megaranger and was replaced by Kyuukyuu Sentai GoGoFive.
+The series aired from February 22, 1998, to February 14, 1999, replacing Denji Sentai Megaranger, and was replaced by Kyuukyuu Sentai GoGoFive.
 Its footage was used in Power Rangers Lost Galaxy.
 The lead screenwriter for the series is Yasuko Kobayashi.
+Toei given the name for international distribution is Gingaman.

 At the 2017 San Diego Comic-Con, Shout!
 Factory announced that they would be releasing Seijuu Sentai Gingaman in Japanese with English subtitles on DVD.
 It was released on January 30, 2018.
 This is the seventh Super Sentai series released on Region 1 DVD in North America.
 In July 2018, Shout! made the series available on-demand on their website.

 Plot

 Three thousand years ago, the Space Pirates Balban invaded Earth.
 The Starbeasts and the first Gingamen, warriors of the Ginga Forest, fought them with a mystical power known as Earth and eventually imprisoned them.
 The Ginga people later cloaked their forest within marked boundaries and passed on the duty of the Ginga warriors through generations.

 In the present day, Hyuuga, Hayate, Gouki, Hikaru and Saya are chosen as the 133rd warriors of the Starbeast Swords.
 Ryouma is very happy that his elder brother Hyuuga succeeds to the title.
 When Orghi holds the succession ceremony of the Starbeast Swords, an earthquake breaks the seal on the Balban.

 Orghi orders the 133rd warriors to get the Ginga Braces hidden in Roaring Mountain.
 However, the Balban attacks them to prevent the birth of the new Gingamen.
-During the battle, Hyuuga is swallowed into a crack in the ground created by the Balban's leader, Captain Zahab.
+During the battle, Hyuuga is swallowed into a crack in the ground created by the Balban's leader Captain Zahab.
 Enraged, Ryouma activates his hidden Earth power and awakens the Ginga Braces.
 The Gingamen fight together with the Starbeasts against the Balban, who desire to revive the Demon Beast Daitanix, on whose corpse they built their castle.

+Characters

 Gingamen

-The Gingamen are descendants of the original Gingamen from the Ginga Forest who use a fighting style originating 3,000 years ago and are chosen at a ceremony to become the current Gingamen.
+The eponymous Gingamen are descendants of the original Gingamen from the Ginga Forest who use a fighting style originating 3,000 years ago and are chosen at a ceremony to become the current Gingamen.
 Before battle, the team announces their arrival by saying, "We pierce through the Galaxy with legendary blades!
 Seijuu Sentai Gingaman!" (銀河を貫く伝説の刃! 星獣戦隊ギンガマン！, Ginga o tsuranuku densetsu no yaiba!
 Seijū Sentai Gingaman!).